 How to Perform the Iodine Patch Test

 Length: 2 minutes

 The iodine patch test supposedly measures how quickly your body absorbs iodine.
 Again, this isn't a proper substitute for a clinically-performed test that will actually measure your iodine levels accurately.
 Despite the popularity of the iodine patch test, no research supports its ability to measure iodine levels.
 That being said, here are the steps to perform it:

 - Get a solution or tincture of iodine (the orange solution, not the clear one.

 - Paint a 3-inch by 3-inch square on your abdomen, inner thigh or inner forearm.
 Allow it to dry before touching anything, as it will stain.

 - Monitor the patch over the next 24 hours for color changes.

-The iodine patch test needs a 24 hour window of time.
-As mentioned, the iodine patch test measures how quickly your body absorbs iodine.
-The faster it absorbs it, the more likely you may need iodine.
+Proponents of the test believe that the thing to pay attention to is how long it takes for the iodine patch to disappear.
 If the patch still exists 24 hours later, the results are normal.
-If the patch disappears or mostly disappears in less than 24 hours, it may indicate some degree of deficiency.
-In fact, significant lightening or disappearance in under 18 hours could indicate moderate to severe iodine deficiency and suggest a need for supplemental iodine.
+If the patch disappears or mostly disappears in less than 24 hours, it is supposed to indicate some degree of deficiency.
+In fact, significant lightening or disappearance in less than 18 hours is said to indicate moderate to severe iodine deficiency and suggest a need for supplemental iodine.

 - Miller KL, Coen PE, White WJ, Hurst WJ, Achey BE, Lang CM.
 Effectiveness of skin absorption of tincture of I in blocking radioiodine from the human thyroid gland.
 Health Phys.
 1989 Jun;56(6):911-4.